-While Ebola is front and center on the global stage today, Rasmussen says, it's typically a
+While Ebola is front and center on the global stage today, Rasmussen says, it's typically a fairly neglected member of the emerging virus community.

-We had already seen expanded phenotypic ranges when we infect the Collaborative Cross mice with influenza.
-We decided to take Ebola virus and infect these mice.
-Just as with influenza, we saw an expanded phenotypic outcome. fairly neglected member of the emerging virus community.
 She began her quest for a better mouse model three years ago, when there was no pandemic shining a spotlight on the virus.
 At the time, the existing mouse model for Ebola "left a lot to be desired," Rasmussen says.
 The virus would kill the mice, but wouldn't cause hemorrhagic fever, a common component in human infections.
 "You couldn't study the full range of Ebola virus phenotypes with that model," she notes.